 But in reality, I was afraid that I’d ruin my designer handbags because I’m clumsy, so I always wore my cheaper bags.
 High heels hurt my feet, so I preferred to wear flats.
 And the only fancy event I went to was the annual Christmas work dinner, so I had a closet full of beautiful unworn dresses with the price tag still attached.

-When we buy stuff for our fantasy lives, we often end up with a wardrobe full of clothes, but it feels like we have nothing to wear.
+When we buy stuff for our fantasy self, we often end up with a wardrobe full of clothes, but it feels like we have nothing to wear.

-It takes a lot of discipline to stop buying clothes for your fantasy life and only spend money on things you actually need.
+It takes a lot of discipline to stop buying clothes for your fantasy self and only spend money on things you actually need.

 How often will I wear this?